givingjar/blog.givingjar.org/_posts/2017-01-04-charity-spotlight-reach-studio-art-center.md

 ## Today

-In 2013, REACH expanded into the surrounding five buildings.
-They offer a wealth of [classes][11] to all ages and make sure classes are affordable to anyone who might want to attend.
+In 2013, [REACH][1] expanded into the surrounding five buildings.
+They offer a wealth of [classes][11] to all ages and make sure classes are affordable for anyone who might want to attend.

 [Adults][13] can learn a variety of clay, drawing, and painting techniques through the studio's adult clay, _Picture This_, and _Mud &amp; Mug_ classes.
 Similarly, [kids][14] as young as age two can find clay, drawing, and painting classes that fit their skill level.

 The center offers art exploration classes, a K-3 summer school program, and an [open studio][9] for teens.
 REACH also has a Late State Wednesday program to Lansing School District students and programs for [homeschoolers][12].

-The studio also features the works of local artists in their youth gallery, hosts special events, and participates in many public art and community events.
+The studio also features the works of local artists in their gallery, hosts special events, and participates in a variety of community events.
+Their art truck helps improve exposure to art by traveling to other locations across Lansing.

 ![][4]